Our visit to Suomenlinna

 Suomenlinna under Swedish Rule – from 1748 to 1808

 It wasn’t until 1808 that Sveaborg changed hands.
 Following a pact between Alexander I and Napoleon, the Russian Empire launched a campaign against Sweden and occupied Finland.
 Russian forces quickly took Helsinki.
-From the city, they started bombarding the fortress that, lead by Carl Olof Cronstedt, surrendered in terms that remain unclear to this day.
+From the city, they started bombarding the fortress that, led by Carl Olof Cronstedt, surrendered in terms that remain unclear to this day.

 Suomenlinna under Russian Rule – from 1808 to 1917

 After the Crimean War, extensive restoration work began at Suomenlinna.
 But its importance continued to decline until the First World War broke out.
-Then, Russians turned it into the Naval Fortress of Peter the Great, designed to protect Russia’s capital, Saint Petersburg.
+Then, the Russians turned it into the Naval Fortress of Peter the Great, designed to protect Russia’s capital, Saint Petersburg.

 Suomenlinna under Finnish Rule – 1918 to the present